Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Introduction

-In this paper, we aim to address \jychecked{the limitation of RGB-based glass surface detection methods that they heavily rely on boundary learning, causing them to fail if the glass boundaries are ambiguous or there are glass-like regions in the image}.
-We address this problem from a depth-aware perspective.
-Our key observation is that compared with the \textit{correct} depth of a glass surface, the \textit{captured} depth of it by a depth sensor typically has two properties, due to the transmission and possibly reflection of the glass surface: 1) the captured depth is noisier, and 2) missing depths frequently appear around the surface.
-These two properties indicate that glass surfaces have different contextual characteristic representation in the depth map, compared with that of the RGB image.
+In this paper, we aim to address \jychecked{the limitation of RGB-based glass surface detection methods, which heavily rely on boundary learning, causing them to fail if the glass boundaries are ambiguous or there are glass-like regions in the image}.
+Here, we propose to address this problem from a depth-aware perspective.
+Our key observation is that compared with the \textit{correct} depth of a glass surface, the depth \textit{captured} by a depth sensor typically has two properties, due to the transmission and possibly reflection of the glass surface: 1) the captured depth is noisier, and 2) missing depths frequently appear around the surface.
+These two properties indicate that glass surfaces have different contextual characteristic representations in the depth map compared with those of the RGB image.
 Our insight from this observation is that cross-modal context and spatial information of missing depths can provide strong cues for glass surface detection.
-This motivates us to design a novel depth-aware glass surface detection method with two new modules: a cross-modal context mining (CCM) module to adaptively fuse multi-modal data by utilizing depth scans coupled with RGB data, and a depth-missing aware attention (DAA) module to explicitly learn the correlations between missing depths and glass regions.
+This motivates us to design a novel depth-aware glass surface detection method with two new modules: a cross-modal context mining (CCM) module to adaptively fuse multi-modal data by utilizing depth scans coupled with RGB data, and a depth-missing aware attention (DAA) module to explicitly learn the correlation between missing depths and glass regions.